midnightntwrk/midnight-architecture/formal-methods/README.md

 computation, and any side-effects or interaction with the ledger are modelled by the monad `M`.

-This model gives a for how to create suitable abstraction barriers between specification/formalization of the ledger, on-chain runtime, and smart contracts.
+This model provides us with some guidance for how to create suitable abstraction barriers between specification/formalization of the ledger, on-chain runtime, and smart contracts.
 Since `M` is to be kept abstract, all interaction with the ledger proceeds through an abstract interface, where the intended behaviour of these interactions is specified in terms of algebraic theories over this interface.
 A formalization of the ledger should _inhabit_ this specification, by giving an implementation that conforms to `M`s interface and laws.
+Similarly, the semantics of smart contracts should be such that their effect on the public state is described in terms of `M`.